aamyaaaa/aamya_intern_repo_dev/react_fundamentals.md

 - How to troubleshoot configuration issues and check whether Tailwind is actually working.

 This process helped me understand the connections between React, Vite, Tailwind, and build tools more clearly.

+## issue 34
+## Handling State & User Input Reflection

+### What happens if we modify state directly instead of using setState?
+If we modify state directly (for example, doing `count = count + 1` instead of calling `setCount(count + 1)`), React will not reliably detect that the state has changed.
+Because React doesn’t know a change happened, it may not re-render the component, so the UI might not update correctly.

+Using the setter function from `useState` (like `setCount`) tells React that the state has changed and triggers a re-render in a predictable way.
+It also helps React manage updates efficiently (including batching updates) and keeps the component state consistent over time.